 The PERM program is utilized by HHS to calculate national improper payment rates for Medicaid and CHIP.
-The regulations at 42 CFR part 431, subpart Q, specify requirements for estimating improper payments in Medicaid and CHIP.
+The regulations at 42 CFR Part 431, Subpart Q, specify requirements for estimating improper payments in Medicaid and CHIP.
 The PERM program annually measures the national Medicaid and CHIP improper payment rates and uses a 17-state three-year rotation process.
 The national Medicaid and CHIP improper payment rates include findings from the most recent three cycle measurements so that all states are captured in one rate.
 The national improper payment rates are comprised of three components: fee-for-service, managed care, and eligibility.
+States are expected to issue corrective action plans to address the root cause of errors and deficiencies.